-- (k) On 5 February 1964 a report was made on the Bay of Pigs Invasion by NBC television program which had been shown the nig before.
-It was noted in this report that Antonio de la CARRERA Betancourt, one of the producers of the program, had come to Miami i August 1963 and attempted to locate persons who were disgusted with KUBARK.
+(k) On 5 February 1964 a report was made on the Bay of Pigs Invasion by NBC television program which had been shown the night before.
+It was noted in this report that Antonio de la CARRERA Betancourt, one of the producers of the program, had come to Miami in August 1963 and attempted to locate persons who were disgusted with KUBARK.
 Mr. de la CARRERA sought the advice of Manolo RAY and Jorge VOLSKY to draw up the list.
-Although de la CARRERA posed as a non-political NBC assistant, he is a member of the JURE in New York City - (1) On 20 February 1964 at a luncheon attended by Mr. Conrad MANLEY and COS, JMWAVE, the latter asked MANLEY if he knew the VOLSKY maintained particularly close contact with JURE and the UR.
-MANLEY indicated that he was not aware of this, but that he would at to monitor this matter more closely in the future, and, if he develop any information of interest on this matter, he would forward it to JMWAVE on an expeditious basis.
-At a 1 April 1964 meeting, Harvey SUMM told COS that he agreed that VOLSKY was probably SZULC's penetration of USIA and that he was concerned by the security implications. - the local State Department office to attend a formal meeting with eight Argentine Deputies visiting Miami.
-This meeting took place on 28 Mar 1964 at the Montecarlo Hotel in Miami from 9:30 to 11:30 AM.
+Although de la CARRERA posed as a nonpolitical NBC assistant, he is a member of the JURE in New York City.

+(1) On 20 February 1964 at a luncheon attended by Mr. Conrad MANLEY and COS, JMWAVE, the latter asked MANLEY if he knew that VOLSKY maintained particularly close contact with JURE and the UR.
+Mr. MANLEY indicated that he was not aware of this, but that he would attempt to monitor this matter more closely in the future, and, if he developed any information of interest on this matter, he would forward it to JMWAVE on an expeditious basis.
+At a 1 April 1964 meeting, Harvey SUMM told COS that he agreed that VOLSKY was probably SZULC's penetration of USIA and that he was concerned by the security implications.

+(m) AMBLEAK-1 reported he was invited by John BARFIELD of the local State Department office to attend a formal meeting with eight Argentine Deputies visiting Miami.
+This meeting took place on 28 March 1964 at the Montecarlo Hotel in Miami from 9:30 to 11:30 AM.
 A-1 attended and noted the presence of several JURE members.
 The meeting opened with general questioning, and it immediately became apparent that the JURE representatives wanted to monopolize the meeting.
-When question was asked concerning the failure of the inside Cubans to support the Invasion, CISNEROS grabbed the floor and filibustered for almost an hour before he could be interrupted by BARFIELD to announce breakfast.
+Whe When a question was asked concerning the failure of the inside Cubans to support the Invasion, CISNEROS grabbed the floor and filibustered for almost an hour before he could be interrupted by BARFIELD to announce breakfast.
 A-1 stated that the lengthy intervention by CISNEROS was embarrassing to the other Cubans but they refrained from interrupting in order to show solidarity in front of the visitors.
-A-1 stated that the presence of AMICE-27 and two USIA members led him to believe that USIA was responsible for the guest list and that therefore Jorge VOLS picked the "so called Cuban leaders that attended the meeting".
+A-l stated that A-1 stated that the presence of AMICE-27 and two USIA members led him to believe that USIA was responsible for the guest list and that therefore Jorge VOLSKY picked the "so called Cuban leaders that attended the meeting".